codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 Codefresh offers a comprehensive [API](https://en.wikipedia.org/wiki/Application_programming_interface) that you can use to integrate with any other application or solution you already have.

-The full details of the API are documented using [Swagger](https://swagger.io/) at [https://g.codefresh.io/api/](https://g.codefresh.io/api/)
+The full details of the API are documented at [https://g.codefresh.io/api/](https://g.codefresh.io/api/)

 {% include image.html
 lightbox="true"